Mortar/mortar_sqlalchemy/README.rst

 mortar_mixins
 =============

-SQLAlchemy mixins for use with Postgres.
+SQLAlchemy mixins for use with Postgres 9.2+.

 Install from PyPI with pip.